data-solution-automation-engine/data-warehouse-automation-metadata-schema/docs/api/index.md

 - A sample implementation that generates code using [Handlebars.Net](http://roelantvos.com/blog/using-handlebars-to-generate-data-vault-hub-load-processes/).
 The example that uses the Handlebars generates code using a sample JSON file that conforms to the interface schema.
 - A simple regression test application that demonstrates different usages of the schema.

 The schema is and examples are validated / extended using <https://www.jsonschemavalidator.net/>.
-Standards are followed from http://json-schema.org/.
-Also see http://json-schema.org/learn/miscellaneous-examples.html.
+Standards are followed from [json-schema.org](http://json-schema.org/).
+Also see [some miscellaneous examples](http://json-schema.org/learn/miscellaneous-examples.html).

 In principle, the schema can be used to generate an entire Data Warehouse, Data Lake and equivalent and/or similar.

-## Why is this relevant?

-I believe defining the schema has been a worthwhile effort, because I have met many people who have developed their own Data Warehouse automation and /or code generation solution to suit their specific needs.
-These tools often reinvent the wheel to a certain extent.
-I can include myself in this too, of course.

-Rather than focusing on which solution is ‘best’, I felt it made sense to find a way where everyone can use different tools and technologies while still collaborating on an DWH automation ecosystem.

-This means that various functions in this ecosystem need to be decoupled.
-The interface schema could potentially be used for this – as an agreement on how source-to-target (mapping) metadata can be captured for used by different tools in an ecosystem.

-I have implemented this interface schema in the [TEAM](http://roelantvos.com/blog/team/) (metadata management) and [Virtual Data Warehouse](http://roelantvos.com/blog/articles-and-white-papers/virtualisation-software/) (VDW – ETL generation) applications, so that they can be used independently.
-This would, for example, make it possible to define metadata using TEAM but generate code (ETL) using a different tool.
-Or to leverage, say, PowerDesigner to design the mappings but generate code using Virtual Data Warehouse and use the load patterns available there

-The 1.6 release of TEAM and 1.6.1 release of VDW will be the first versions to adopt this schema.
-These releases are in the final stages of development at the time of writing.
+## **Schema**

+The proposed Json schema has standard components for table (DataObjects) and column (DataItem) structures that are reused for sources and targets.
+At the mapping level only the classification, filter and load direction are added, the rest is generic reuse of definitions.

+The schema is available in the Github under:  https://github.com/RoelantVos/Data_Warehouse_Automation_Metadata_Interface.

+The schema definition specifically is located here: [https://github.com/RoelantVos/Data_Warehouse_Automation_Metadata_Interface/blob/master/Generic%20interface/interfaceDataWarehouseAutomationMetadata.json](https://github.com/RoelantVos/Data_Warehouse_Automation_Metadata_Interface/blob/master/Generic interface/interfaceDataWarehouseAutomationMetadata.json).

+It is also referenced in the Class Library.

 ## How does the interface schema work?